ThePieBaker90/On-The-Rim/Jesh's Shit/Weapons/Properties/Mounted.md

 * A Mounted weapon has unlimited ammunition capacity and doesn't need reloaded.
 * A Mounted weapon is prone to Overheating.
 	* Each Mounted weapon has certain specified Heat capacity dice, 1D6 by default.
  	* After each attack action if at least half the weapon's Rate of Fire is used, the weapon gains a certain specified amount of Heat, 1 by default.
+Heat Generation.
   	* After gaining Heat, roll the Heat Capacity dice.
 If the result is lower than the weapon's Heat, the weapon gains the Overheated condition.
+Heat Capacity.
   	* At the end of a round of combat if the weapon was not used that round it loses a certain specified amount of Heat, 2 by default.
+Heat Decay.